 Hidden to the east of Napa Valley's floor, at an elevation of 1,000 feet, is an area now known as Chiles Valley.
-Formerly known as "The High Valley", the valley is named after Col. Joseph Chiles, who first came to California in 1841 to settle.
-He searched from Monterey north and when he crossed over at Rutherford, ascended the hills and saw a beautiful, isolated valley, he said "I wish to spend the rest of my days here."
+Formerly known as "The High Valley," the valley is named after Col. Joseph Chiles, who first came to settle in California in 1841.
+He searched north from Monterey, and when he crossed over at Rutherford, ascended the hills, and saw a beautiful, isolated valley, he said, "I wish to spend the rest of my days here."

 Bar 49 Ranch

-In 1974, the Keith Family planted vineyards on their property for the first time.
-The Keith’s saw themselves as custodians of the land, which had been placed with the Napa Valley Land Trust to preserve the integrity of the property forever.
-The oldest vines in our Maxville Estate vineyard date from this period in time.
+In 1974, the Keith family planted vineyards on their property for the first time.
+The Keith family saw themselves as custodians of the land, which had been placed with the Napa Valley Land Trust to preserve the integrity of the property forever.
+The oldest vines in our Maxville estate vineyard date from this period in time.

-In 2014, the property's current owners purchased the Keith Family property, renaming it Maxville.
-Under the guidance and vision of CEO Anthony Hsu, extensive renovations were made to the winery and grounds, resulting in the stunning architecture and modern art of our winery’s grand entrance.
-Anthony hired the renowned San Francisco landscape artist Topher Delaney to create the garden entrance to the new winery building.
-Topher's "Oculus of Light" abstract sculpture is the central focus of our garden walk, and honors the land and its specific sense of "place".
+In 2014, the property's current owners purchased the Keith family's property, naming it Maxville.
+Under the guidance and vision of CEO Anthony Hsu, renovations were made to the winery and grounds, resulting in Maxville's stunning architecture and modern, artistic feel.

-Today, our expansive estate is home to our estate vineyard, winery, barrel aging caves and private lake, and is surrounded by the signature oak trees of Chiles Valley, or "Valley of the Oaks".
+Today Maxville's expansive estate is home to our estate vineyard, winery, barrel-aging caves, and private lake, surrounded by the signature oak trees of Chiles Valley, or "Valley of the Oaks."

 We would love for you to

 Sign Up For Our Mailing List